WilliamCurrie/recruitment/README.md

+# Changes applied
+* I've tried to keep all code "framework agnostic" to ensure refactor does not add excess code
+* I've added a rudimentary application bootstrap `public/index.php` in the absence of a framework
+* I've added basic `Factory` classes; I would expect that some convention would be used from framework
+* Moved classes to PSR-4 name spaces
+* As company coding styles are not known, I have implemented a camelCase convention for methods and properties (PSR-FIG)
+* PSR naming conventions used for classes and methods
+* DB naming convention changed, I normally use snake_case.
+Added migrations.
+Charset, FK and engine change.
+Server defaults should be checked.
+* Removed error suppression `@` but have not specifically added try..catch although could be used in several places
+* Moved `refactor-me.php` to `public` folder but file is redundant now, left for reference.
+* Updated `nginx.conf`
+* NB: not all potential Domain structures are in place, for brevity and they could adhere to the main codebase conventions and coding styles
+* Added some basic tests.
+Normally the framework will include several Abstract TestCase classes to assist with code coverage
+* execute tests with `composer test`
+* phinx migrations added for SQL schema update if required in production environment

+# Changes Ignored
+* No `Router` has been added; I've assumed this would be part of chosen framework
+* Basic database adapter / service has been added, but not PDO; I have utilised a `Repository` which would have access to a specific vendor `Adapter`
+* I've not applied any styling to the page view but would presume this should be rendered with Bootstrap or JS framework as required
+* Reference to `User` object; I've assumed that this was meant to be `Customer` rather than a new model which may be a derivative of `Customer`

+---

 # Recruitment Exercise
 Please review src/refactor-me.php which contains code that desperately needs improving.
 There are a number of bugs and design flaws in it that need addressing.